opengitorg/openmr-git-course/_episodes/06-community_plus.md

 system, everything that we recorded in the past commits will be available in the repository.

-For example, if you accidentally commited a file with sensitive data (passwords) in your local repository and then pushed it to the remote repository, the file will be there even if in the next commit-and-push you'll remove it (`git rm`).
+For example, if you accidentally committed a file with sensitive data (passwords) in your local repository and then pushed it to the remote repository, the file will be there even if in the next commit-and-push you'll remove it (`git rm`).